Kequc/kequtest/readme.md

 `after`

 They run in conjunction with the current block.
-So, putting `beforeEach` inside of a `describe` block your hook will run once for each `it` inside.
+So, by putting `beforeEach` inside of a `describe` block your hook will run once for each `it` inside.

 ## Spies